Are Conditional (NOT Unconditional)

 God Makes Conditional Covenants

 Unconditional marriage covenants did not start with God, but with man by His church teaching (tradition) that a marriage covenant is indissolvable.
 Even when God first created man in the Garden of Eden, He made a conditional covenant with them.
 To enable the man and woman to prove their love to Him, God put a tree in the midst of the Garden called: The Tree of the Knowledge of Good and Evil.
 God's only command to them was for them not to eat of this specific tree.
 Everything else in the world was theirs; otherwise, they would start dying both spiritually and physically.
-This was their proof of loyalty and love to God because of the awesome responsibility and authority He had given them over the entire universe.
+This was their proof of loyalty and love to God because of the awesome responsibility and authority He had given them over the whole creation.
 You cannot have true love unless you have the option not to love.

 Jesus said, "If you love me, you will keep my commandments."
 The keeping of the commandments (the conditions) of the covenant is the way we show God that we love Him.
 Without the keeping of the commandments of the covenant, there is NO display of commitment (love) to God.
 We have broken covenant!
 His justice requires us to e ither make restitution and/or reconciliation or else we break our relationship totally with God.